Can Sterile Neutrino Explain Very High Energy Photons from GRB221009A?: Constraints on sterile neutrino explanation

 where the quantities with subscript $D$ reminds us that they are given at the neutrino plasma decoupling temperature $T_D$.
 The $N_{\rm{eff}}$ is fixed by comparing the total energy density

 to the explicit energy density of the neutrino plasma~\cite{Boehm:2012gr}

 The $I(y_N)$ in Eq.~\ref{eq:rhonu} has a form of

 with $y_N\equiv m_N/T_\nu$.
 The $T_\nu^0$ in Eq.~\ref{eq:rhoR} stands for the neutrino temperature in standard cosmology, while $T_\nu$ in Eq.~\ref{eq:rhonu} represents the temperature of neutrino plasma.
 We show the deviation $\Delta N_{\rm{eff}}$ in Figure \ref{fig:neff}, at BBN and CMB epoch respectively.
-For the sterile neutrinos that become non-relativistic after decoupling, reheating would increase $\Delta N_{\rm{eff}}$.
+Once sterile neutrinos become non-relativistic after decoupling, they can serve as a source of reheating for the neutrino plasma, analogous to the way electron-positron annihilation reheats the photon plasma.
+Consequently, the temperature of the neutrino plasma increases, which results in an increased value of $\Delta N_{\rm{eff}}$.
 The current limits on $\Delta N_{\rm eff}$ are set as $\Delta N_{\rm eff}<0.5$ at the BBN ~\cite{Blinov:2019gcj} and $\Delta N_{\rm eff}<0.28$ at the CMB~\cite{Planck:2018vyg}.
+In addition, the lifetime of $N$ is restricted to be less than 1 second to avoid significant modifications to the abundance of light elements in the BBN era~\cite{Bolton:2019pcu}.
+In our model, the dominant decay channel for $N$ is through dipole interactions, which allows us to translate this constraint on the lifetime of $N$ into constraints on $d_\mu$ and $m_N$.